amilup/AssurityAssessment/README.md

 # AssurityAssessment

-This framework users restassured framework to call REST API (http://rest-assured.io/)
+This framework uses restassured framework to call REST API (http://rest-assured.io/)

 Steps to run
 1. Clone the project from github repository to your local pc